We explain how to calculate your jet ski fuel economy so you can better plan your next trip. We cover range, MPG, gas consumption and efficiency.

 It might be easier to do this in kilometers so the measurement would be kpg or kilometers per gallon.

 Recommended: Don’t miss our guide to PWC prices next.

 There are several things that can affect how much gas a jet ski uses.

-The faster you ride a jet ski, the more fuel it will used.
+The faster you ride a jet ski, the more fuel it will use.
 Most people consider 35mph a cruising speed, anything above that is going to start burning fuel more rapidly.
 Think of this as city mpg vs highway mpg.

 Riding conditions also affect a jet ski’s mpg.
 Smoother water will also allow watercraft to go farther on less gas.
 Choppy water makes the jet ski work much harder than usual.

 The type of engine greatly determines a jet ski’s mpg.
-An engine with more than 200hp is most likely not fuel efficient.
+An engine with more than 200hp is most likely not fuel-efficient.
 More cylinders and a larger displacement are going to increase fuel consumption.
 It makes sense that a jet ski with a supercharged engine is going to use much more fuel (as well as more expensive fuel) than an average recreational jet ski.

-If you find yourself shopping for a high cc supercharged engine, be prepared to pay for the gas and maintenance its going to require.
+If you find yourself shopping for a high cc supercharged engine, be prepared to pay for the gas and maintenance it’s going to require.

 MPG VS GPH

-In the world of PWC, often times people go by GPH or gallons per hour rather than MPG.
+In the world of PWC, often people go by GPH or gallons per hour rather than MPG.
 The reason being is a lot of people don’t keep track of how far they went, but they know how long they were riding.